-If you require touch-up paint or a respray of your caravan, the correct colour code for all white components is Fiat White 249.
+If a customer requires touch-up paint or a respray of a caravan, the correct colour code for all white components is Fiat White 249.

 Please be aware that colours can fade over time, and therefore, if the vehicle is more than a few years old, it is suggested a colour match be obtained.